verekia/notesapp/README.md

 I think for common use-cases, relational databases are better-suited than NoSQL.
 Unless you have specific needs, such as very high performance or schema flexibility, a relational database will ensure your data is more consistent than NoSQL databases.
 Now regarding what system to use, to be honest I am not well-versed enough in databases to argue in favor of PostgreSQL over MySQL or MariaDB.
 I'm just using Postgres because it's the default and only option Heroku offers, and I trust Heroku to make the right choice for me.
 Hasura also only supports Postgres currently.

+[Render](https://render.com/) also provides Postgres databases but has no free tier.

 ## Sessions: JWT in cookies

 <p align="center">